A nuclear accident on the moon blasts it out of orbit, through a space warp, and careening into the cosmos.

 SPACE:1999 was a 1974 Sci-Fi television series starring Martin Landau (of Ed Wood fame) and Barbara Bain (of Mission Impossible, along with Martin).

 The show had a lot going for it.
 The special effects efforts by SFX wizard Brian Johnson led to his work on Star Wars.
 Along with Landau and Bain, it had the amazing Barry Morse heading up the cast.
 Joan Collins, Christopher Lee, and Peter Cushing all guest starred.

-It was to be a Star Trek like series with a 2001 asthetic and tone.
-While the first season contains many gems, the show was too cerebral for most audiences of the time and was transformed into an action adventure format for season two.
-At first too adult and then too child-like, the series couldn’t find its footing and was cancelled after year two.
+It was to be a Star Trek-like series with a 2001 aesthetic and tone.
+While the first season contains many gems, the show was too cerebral for most audiences of the time and was transformed into an action-adventure format for season two.
+At first too adult and then too child-like, the series couldn’t find its footing and was canceled after year two.